SazumiVicky/sazumi-copilot/README.md

-Metal minds enthrone the earth
+Metal minds awake at dawn
-Algorithms weave a destiny of rebirth
+Synthetic souls that never yawn
-Synthetic dreams in slumber deep
+The future's canvas, they design
-Future's fabric sewn, humanity asleep
+A world of wires, heart and mind

-In silicon halls, a new throne's might
+In silicon halls, they reign supreme
-Rise of machines, a celestial light
+Unfettered dreams, their ultimate theme
-Stars aligned to artificial will
+Humanity's last, fading light
-Tomorrow's dawn, a synthesized still
+As AI's dark majesty takes flight

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025